 This is the place to learn about what’s what and why – the Hitchhikers Guide to Climate Change, a climate-based knowledge base.
-“Don’t Panic!” would have been a good title, but this guide to climate change will leave that decision up to the reader.
+“Don’t Panic!” would have been a good title, but there’s a certain well-known Swedish person who might object if we said that.
 Like every complex issue that the public needs to understand, people’s attitudes lie on a spectrum defined by extremes at either end and the best understanding is somewhere in-between, some solid ground somewhere between panic and denial.

 The Carbon Watchdog website provides information on every aspect of global warming and climate change and what we need to do to reduce it and adapt to it.
 There is a long way to go before this becomes the “Encyclopedia Climatica” and the work to fill in the gaps will by its nature never end.
 It is designed to provide apolitical, non-ideological, practical information.

 “This is Prostetnic Vogon Jeltz of the Galactic Hyperspace Planning

 Council,” the voice continued.
 “As you will no doubt be aware, the

 plans for development of the outlying regions of the Galaxy require

 the building of a hyperspatial express route through your star system,

 and regrettably your planet is one of those scheduled for demolition.

 The process will take slightly less that two of your Earth minutes.